tajiabdullah/cryptocurrency-clusters/README.md

 ## Cryptocurrency Clusters

-This assignment involved unsupervised learning, which utilized several clustering algorithms to explore whether cryptocurrencies can be grouped together with other similar cryptocurrencies.
-Further, for this assignment, I completed steps as follows.
+This project involved unsupervised learning, which utilized several clustering algorithms to explore whether cryptocurrencies can be grouped together with other similar cryptocurrencies.
+Further, for this project, I completed steps as follows.

 ### Data Preparation

-1. Read `crypto_data.csv` into Pandas.
+1. Read crypto_data.csv into Pandas.

 2. Discarded all cryptocurrencies that are not being traded.